stesta/stesta.github.io/_posts/2013-01-25-git-branching-workflow-part-1-overview.markdown

 development, staging and production.

 **The development branch** is used as one point to continually share code across the team.
 As a general rule code pushed out development branch should be code that will actually build and passes our unit tests.
-If we need to share more expermental code we will pull from eachother.
+If we need to share more experimental code we will pull from each other.
 The development branch commits are then occasionally merged into the staging branch when we feel the code is a candidate for release.

 **The staging branch** is monitored for changes by our build server.
 Our build server performs multiple functions including running our test suite and deploying to the staging environment.
-Once our tests are green and code has been deployed to the stanging environment we are able to perform our user acceptance testing.
+Once our tests are green and code has been deployed to the staging environment we are able to perform our user acceptance testing.
 In addition to commits from the development development branch, bugfixes can also be merged directly to the staging branch.
 When a staging release is ready changes on the staging branch are then merged into production.